AgnostiqHQ/Quantum-Variational-Rewinding/README.md

 `> jupyter notebook &`

 which will open a browser window in the Jupyter explorer.
-Navigate to the `*.ipynb` file you are interested in looking at within this repo and click it.
+Navigate to the `QVR_example.ipynb` and click it.

 From the top drop-down menu, select `kernel > change kernel > QVR`.
 You are now good to go!